Recently I was asked a question by email about flying after Cataract Surgery (as a passenger).

 Many feel their eyes are drier when flying.
 You may need some artificial tears to keep your eyes comfortable during the flight.

-Ideal Access to Healthcare After Cataract Surgery
+Ideal Access to Healthcare

-In routine cataract surgery, we see you the day after surgery and then one to two weeks later.
+In routine cataract surgeries, we see you the day after surgery and then one to two weeks later.
 As such, it is fine to travel during that time.
 The exception would be if you experience some unanticipated complication where we would want to monitor your progress more closely.
 If you are out of town, it would be difficult to get together quickly.
 It would be rare for this to be a problem, but it is worth considering.

 Cataract and Laser Eye Surgeon